IgniteUI/igniteui-documentation/topics/02_Controls/igPieChart/06_igPieChart_API_Links.md

 API|Description
 ---|---
 [igPieChart jQuery API](%%jQueryApiUrl%%/ui.igPieChart)|The documentation contains an overview of the control and full list of options, events, and methods with code snippets.
-[igPieChart %%ProductNameMVC%% API](Infragistics.Web.Mvc~Infragistics.Web.Mvc.PieChart`1.html)|The documentation contains the PieChart class description and a list of all of its members.
+[igPieChart MVC API](Infragistics.Web.Mvc~Infragistics.Web.Mvc.PieChart`1.html)|The documentation contains the PieChart class description and a list of all of its members.

 ##Related Content